meerstetter/pyMeCom/README.md

-# pyStetter
+# pyMeCom
-a python interface for the Meerstetter MeCom protocol
+a python interface for the Meerstetter MeCom protocol.

+more to come ...